hetznercloud/cli/docs/reference/hcloud_floating-ip_remove-label.md

 ## hcloud floating-ip remove-label

-Remove a label from an Floating IP
+Remove a label from a Floating IP

 ```
 hcloud floating-ip remove-label <floating-ip> (--all | <label>...)